History

 Other Nunnian Projects

 In his lifetime, L.L.
 Nunn also founded Deep Springs College.
-Long after his death, his educational philosophies have inspired a number of projects and schools, including Gull Island Institute, Lamplight, Outer Coast, Thoreau College, and Tidelines Institute.
-For more on these projects, please see the current brochure for The League of Nunnian Schools.
+Long after his death, his educational philosophies have continued to inspire a number of projects and schools, including Gull Island Institute, Lamplight / Sand Mountain Cooperative Education Center, Outer Coast, Thoreau College, and Tidelines Institute.
+For more on these projects, please see the current brochure for The Nunnian Consortium.

 Telluride Association Timeline